 Gingivitis can be treated with a deep dental treatment comprising of two procedures — scaling and root planing.
 During the scaling procedure, the dental hygienist will scrape off all traces of your plaque and tartar, even from the gums.
 The root planing procedure will only be necessary if the gum disease has spread to the bones as well.
 During this procedure, the dental hygienist or gingivitis dental treatment dentist will smoother the root of your teeth so that it can be reattached to the gums.

 Following the root planing treatment, the dentist will carry out a few aftercare steps to get rid of all bacterial infection.
 This will start by simply examining your mouth for remaining traces of plaque and tartar.
 That will be followed by a thorough brushing session using an abrasive toothpaste.
 Following that, the dentist will thoroughly floss your teeth and then you’ll have to rinse your mouth with a fluoride solution.
 Finally, the dentist will apply a fluoride gel to your teeth and make you wear a mouthpiece in order to stave off bacterial decay for the coming months.

 What Happens if I Don’t Treat Gingivitis?

 Gingivitis is a rapidly progressing disease.
-If you don’t treat gingivitis in a timely manner, the infection will spread to the bones under your gums.
-This is known as periodontitis and it leads to bone loss and decay.
+If you don’t treat gingivitis promptly, the infection will spread to the bones under your gums.
+This is known as periodontitis, and it leads to bone loss and decay.
 If allowed to continue, a situation will arise in which you may lose your teeth entirely.
 The infection may also spread to other surrounding teeth and put them at risk.
 If you don’t treat gingivitis at the initial stages, you may have to go for intensive procedures like a root canal or dental extraction later.